AjiteshRawat/AjiteshRawat/README.md

 - 👋 Hi, I’m @AjiteshRawat
 - 👀 I’m interested in Game Development and Sound Engineering
-- 🌱 I’m currently learning C# and Unity
+- 🌱 I’m adept in C# and Unity
 - 💞️ I’m looking to collaborate on Indie game development projects
 - 📫 How to reach me LinkedIn- https://www.linkedin.com/in/ajiteshrawat/